icykoneko/ff14-fish-tracker-app/README.md

 * Optimize the code for refreshing fish data on screen.
 The for-each loop eats up a lot of time and probably doesn't need to be recomputed.
 * Add GUI that resembles the in-game fishing log, allowing users an easier method of checking off the fish they've caught.
 * Add area filtering?

+# Contributing
+There's lots of features waiting to be implemented if you feel you have an idea for tackling them.
+Please follow existing code patterns with regards to style, and when possible, utilize the Semantic UI widgets so everything meshes nicely.
+Keep PRs simple to ensure they get merged sooner.

+For changes to availability of specific fish, please contact me directly via Discord (via Fish'cord).
+Please do not open issues here for that purpose.